-Christmas is almost upon us and already it seems that everyone is rushing to get the presents bought, the decorations up, and all the other things completed.
+Christmas is almost upon us and everyone is rushing to get the presents bought, the decorations up, and all the other things completed.
 In the Church Year December is the period of Advent when we prepare for the coming celebration by taking stock and looking forward to the future.
 For others it is a time to enjoy getting together with workmates, friends, and family for a party or a meal.

 However, for family carers of someone with dementia it is often a difficult time - exhausting and emotional - when they may need that extra bit of understanding and care.
-So, each of our groups in the Debenham Project is making this month's events especially festive; Carers club and Info Café are putting on a Christmas party with all the goodies and a wonderful entertainment and singalong with our very own "Music Man" (Stepehen McKie); Cameo is off to the Pantomime but I bet they will also be enjoying a sumptuous Christmas tea: Food 'n' Friends clubs will be putting on their Christmas lunches: Fit Club will no doubt be "in the mood" with a festive routine (sounds like a "chair jive"!!), and Way Back When having fun too.
+So, each of our groups in the Debenham Project has been making this month's events especially festive; Carers club and Info Café are putting on a Christmas party with all the goodies and a wonderful entertainment and singalong with our very own "Music Man" (Stepehen McKie); Cameo is off to the Pantomime but I bet they will also be enjoying a sumptuous Christmas tea: Food 'n' Friends clubs will be putting on their Christmas lunches: Fit Club will no doubt be "in the mood" with a festive routine (sounds like a "chair jive"!!), and Way Back When having fun too.

 You may remember that in Advent 2 years ago St. Mary's Church put on an exhibition of "Charitrees" celebrating the brilliant efforts of all our community groups, and last year it was repeated with the theme of "Debenham Stars".
 On each occasion Sue Holifield and her team created a superb exhibit highlighting the work of The Debenham Project.
 This year, St. Mary's is once more organising an exhibition - this time with the theme of "Debenham Angels" - and Sue et al have once again excelled with their display.
+Please try to visit the exhibition and spend a little time thinking about all those who do so much to make Debenham and its surrounding villages so special.